Tejashree-Tambe/Assignment-Submission/README.md

     $ python manage.py runserver

-<b>2.
+<b> 2.
+Following are the steps to import the sql dump into the django application.
+Add the path of the .sql file in the format as shown </b>

+    $ python manage.py dbshell

+    mysql> source C:/Users/path/to/db_dump.sql

+<b>3.
 Following are the steps to add professors to the portal.</b>

 We will first create a superuser to access the admin portal.

     $ python manage.py createsuperuser
-        enter username, emailid and password.
+        enter username, emailid and password and proceed.

 Now, go to http://127.0.0.1:8000/admin and enter the username and password of the superuser you just created.